Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

 Kyle Higashioka At The Plate

-- Higashioka has nine doubles, nine home runs and 12 walks while hitting .231.
+- Higashioka has nine doubles, nine home runs and 13 walks while batting .227.

+- Higashioka has reached base via a hit in 35 games this year (of 71 played), and had multiple hits in nine of those games.

-- He has gone deep in 12.9% of his games this year, and 4% of his chances at the plate.
+- He has hit a home run in 12.7% of his games this season, and 3.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.